asseco-voice/laravel-json-authorization/README.md

 something through Eloquent relations you have no way of protecting what is being resolved.

 Resource protection here imposes limits you provided independently of where your request comes from.
-We are doing that by taking advantage of Laravel scopes.
+We are doing that by taking advantage of Laravel scopes and Eloquent events.

 Of course, there are also some limitations:
 - relation will not be protected if you manually forward a ``relation_id`` to model